Sebnem Kalemli-Ozcan

-Ṣebnem Kalemli-Özcan is an economist and the Neil Moskowitz Professor of Economics and Finance at the University of Maryland, College Park.
+Ṣebnem Kalemli-Özcan is an economist and the Schreiber Family Professor of Economics at Brown University.
 She is a co-editor of the Journal of International Economics, on the board of editors of the American Economic Review, an associate editor of the Journal of the European Economic Association and an associate editor of the Journal of Development Economics.
 She is a research fellow at the NBER and CEPR.

 Education and career

 She obtained a bachelor's degree from Middle East Technical University and her MA and PhD from Brown University.
 In 2007-08 she was a Wim Duisenberg Fellow at the European Central Bank.
 From 2010 to 2011 she was an advisor to the World Bank as Lead Economist for the Middle East and North Africa Region.
 In 2015, she became the Neil Moskowitz Professor of Economics and Finance at the University of Maryland.

 Research

 Her research focuses on international finance, economic growth and development economics.
 Her works have been cited 12900 times.
 She studies foreign direct investment (FDI) and has given evidence on why capital flow do not go from developed to developing economies.
 In a 2008 paper with Laura Alfaro and Vadym Volosovych, she found that the quality of institutions were one of the main reasons.
 Her research has been featured in The New York Times, The Economist, Reuters, NPR, Bloomberg, and the Washington Post.